Projects

 Stack

-Chrome extension, vanilla JavaScript, Python 3.11, FastAPI, OpenRouter, Supadata, Docker, and Google Cloud Run.
+Chrome Manifest V3, vanilla JavaScript, Python 3.11, FastAPI, OpenRouter, Supadata, SQLite, Supabase, Docker, and Google Cloud Run.

 Live site GitHub